laravel/nova-docs/3.0/resources/README.md

 }
 ```

-If you would like to attach an observer **only during** Nova related HTTP requests, you may register observers using `Laravel\Nova\Observable` class in your application's `NovaServiceProvider`.
-This class will only be execute the observer during Nova requests:
+If you would like to attach an observer whose methods are invoked **only during** Nova related HTTP requests, you may register observers using the `Laravel\Nova\Observable` class in your application's `NovaServiceProvider`:

 ```php
 use App\User;